otsojm/Portfolio/README.md

 - 👀 I’m interested in software development and cloud services.
 - 🌱 I’m currently learning more about subjects like Java, React.js, Node.js, AWS and starting with Python, for example.
-- 💞️ I am starting the last year with my studies: last courses during January-May, internship around May-September and writing thesis at the end of the year.
+- 💞️ I am starting the last year with my studies: last courses during January-May, internship around May-September (currently working as a Junior Developer at Apix Messaging Oy) and writing thesis at the end of the year.
 - 📫 You can reach me at my:
   - [LinkedIn](https://fi.linkedin.com/in/otso-metsaportti)

 Below you can find every project I have published at this point.
 I have a few more underway.
-I have been keeping myself busy: I am currently one year ahead with my               studies compared to my peers and also I am working part-time.
-But you can find them here, when I am able to find the time to finish them.
+I have been keeping myself busy: I am currently one year ahead with my               studies compared to my peers and also I am working full-time.

-During this spring you can expect me to do few projects, which are related to subjects like:

-      1) React Native
-      2) Database design and implementation
-      3) CI/CD pipeline and monitoring
-      4) React.js, Node.js/Express.js, socket.io, MongoDB and AWS

 🏫 GPA 4.40 from all studies and 4.75 from Software development courses.